firefly-iii/docs/new-docs/faq/other.md

 Please refer to the index on your right.

+## I came over from YNAB, I don't get it?

+YNAB and Firefly III have a totally different way of working.
+Please read carefully.

+First of all, YNAB works the wrong way around by budgeting the money that comes in instead of the money that goes out.
+Weird right?
+They expect you to think of a budget for every coin tossed to you instead of budgeting what you expect to spend like a normal person.

+YNAB expects you to put your money into budgets based on whatever money comes in.
+But that's not how money works.

+Firefly III works the right way around.
+At the start of the month, you decide what you want to spend.
+1000,-?
+1500,-?
+Whatever you want!
+That money is divided over budgets and spent over a monthly period (or whatever period you want).

+If everything is OK, your budget should at least match what you earn.
+So that's easy.
+But if everything is *better* then OK, you budget **less** than you make and you **save** the rest.
+You can use the rest of the money to fill piggy banks or donate to me (kidding ;)).

+You can read more about this concept on the page about [the grand theory](https://docs.firefly-iii.org/about-firefly-iii/grand-theory).

 ## How do I enable debug mode?

 In debug mode you can see exactly what the error is.
 This can prove useful when trying to find the source of a bug.